cgwire/zou/docs/configuration.md

 * `DB_PASSWORD` (default: mysecretpassword): The password used to access the database.
 * `DB_DATABASE` (default: zoudb): The name of the database to use.
+* `DB_POOL_SIZE` (default: 30): The number of connections opened simultaneously to access the database.
+* `DB_MAX_OVERFLOW` (default: 60): The number of additional connections availabe once the pool is full.
+They are disconnected when the request is finished.
+They are not reused.

 ## Key Value store